pruthviperumalla/Event-Recommender-System/README.md

 #### Model results and analysis:

+Here is a comparison of test accuracy and test fbeta scores on various models that we trained.

 | Model | Accuracy  | Fbeta Score  |
 | :---:   | :-: | :-: |
 | Baseline | 0.731718 | 0.31416400425985086 |